tav/gitfund/mvp/app/page/gitfund.md

 2. Each project's sponsorship money will then be credited to that project's fund on GitFund's internal system.

-3. Project maintainers can then approve transfers from the project's fund to themselves and/or others on their team using GitFund's internal system.
+3. Project maintainers can then approve transfers from the project's fund to themselves and/or others on the project team using GitFund's internal system.

-4. Money can then be withdrawn from the internal account it was transferred to, using one of the supported methods, e.g. bank transfer, PayPal, &c.
+4. Money can then be withdrawn from the internal account it was transferred to, using one of the supported methods, e.g. bank transfer, payout to debit card, &c.

 GitFund will handle the various regulatory requirements and taxes like VAT, so that developers will only have to account for the single UK-based income (where GitFund's legal entity is based) and any tax that may apply on that income.